sobjornstad/dreamdir/README.md

 Then we actually call `header-replace` for the dreamdir:

-    $ dr header-replace Places '^Regents$' 'Regents Hall' ** Running search-and-replace on all dreams. **
+    $ dr header-replace Places '^Regents$' 'Regents Hall'

-    01121.dre:
+                        === Preview of changes to be applied === 01121.dre:
       -Regents
       +Regents Hall
       =Places:	Sunnyside, Regents Hall, St. Olaf

-    Changes will affect 1 files.
+    Changes will affect 1 file.
+    To make these changes, rerun the command with the '-f' option.

 Since the diff output looks like what we wanted, we then call it again with the *force*, `-f`, parameter to actually make the changes:

-    $ dr header-replace -f Places '^Regents$' 'Regents Hall'
+    $ dr header-replace -f Places '^Regents$' 'Regents Hall' You are about to apply a search-and-replace that will affect 3 dreams.
-    WARNING: You are about to run a regex search-and-replace on all specified dreams.
-Please check the results without -f first!
+    If this doesn't sound right, please check the results without -f first!
-    Do you really want to continue (y/n)? y
+    Do you wish to continue (y/n)?
-    ** Running search-and-replace on all dreams. **

     01121.dre modified
-    Changed 1 files.
+    Changed 1 file.

 Note the two-step process.
 You should definitely *not* try to skip the first step; since this is essentially just a really fancy way of using `sed` across all your dream files, a particularly badly formed regex (e.g, replace `.*` with `q`) could do very bad things to your dreams (pun intended).